kevinwl02/Swiftuna/README.md

 2. Once you have downloaded the source, add the `Swiftuna.xcodeproj` as a subproject of your main project.
 3. In your main project's General tab, add the `Swiftuna.framework` as an embedded framework.

-Then, to use, import te `Swiftuna` framework:
+Then, to use, import the `Swiftuna` framework:

 ```swift
 import Swiftuna